← Back to all posts

 How well will the migration tool handle the introduction of a not null constraint on a previously null-able column?
 This sort of problem would be difficult to catch even with a robust staging environment, and typically would be solved by SQL surgery dictated by business logic.

-This isn’t speculation, but a war story.
-At $PREVIOUS_JOB, Prisma was added late in the project and it generated several migrations which impacted site stability.
-Enter Squawk:
+That isn’t speculation, but a war story.
+At $PREVIOUS_JOB, we added Prisma pretty late in the project, and it generated several migrations which impacted site stability.
+Adding Squawk to our CI/CD pipeline did catch some problems before they shipped, but not until after the pull request had been created.

 The actual experience looks more like this: